alpha-08/ADInsight/README.md

 ![image](https://github.com/user-attachments/assets/11a75166-c084-4fef-8431-d3ba1898d19a)

-**Note:** Running it first time, you may need to run below command for powershell execution policy bypass before you execute the script:
+**Note:** Running it first time, you may need to run below command for powershell execution policy bypass before you execute the scrip.
+Any suggesionts/queries related to its use, don't hesitate to ask me at **linkedin.com/in/rao-shahzeb-haider-ab2393182**

 powershell -ep bypass